 If you have a need to launder your dust mops for sanitary reasons, or you simply want good looking dust mops, use a dust mop treatment.
 Do not use the freshly treated mop on a floor.
 Allow to dry overnight.

 If you do not launder your mops, you can use a Saran dust mop.
 The blend of yarn allows for good dust grabbing qualities and will continue to work effectively even when dirty.

 All dust mops should be cleaned periodically to remove the heavy soil load.
 Brushing the yarn will also ensure that maximum yarn comes into contact with the floor.

-- Dust mop or sweep the floor daily.
+- Dust mop or sweep the floor for daily maintenance.
 This will keep the damaging grits that accumulated on the floor to a minimum.
 It is the grit that acts like sandpaper and destroys your floor finish.